dclausen/accepton-api-docs/source/index.md

 environment = :production
 client = AcceptOn::Client.new(api_key: API_KEY, environment: environment)
+response = client.create_token(amount: 10_00, description: "Hipster Flannel Tshirt")
 ```

 AcceptOn requires an API key to gain access to the API.
-After logging into accepton.com, you'll find your API key by clicking your email address in the top right, My Profile, and then Edit.
+After logging into accepton.com, you'll find your API key by clicking your email address in the top right, My Profile, and then looking under the section entitled "API KEY".

 AcceptOn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: <API KEY>`
+`Authorization: Bearer <API KEY>`

+For the super efficient types (aka lazy), you can also append your API KEY as a parameter named access_token to any request if modifying headers isn't your thing.

 <aside class="notice">
-You must replace API KEY with your personal API key.
+  Remember, you must replace API KEY with your personal API key.
 </aside>

 # Resources